 The CPS Proceeds of Crime Division is headed by Adrian Foster and supported by Debbie Price.
 This division is responsible for ensuring criminals cannot financially benefit from their crimes by freezing assets before conviction (restraint) and post-conviction confiscation and compensation.
 In addition the division can take on civil recovery.

-Debbie Price, Deputy Head of CPS Proceeds of Crime
+Debbie Price, Deputy Chief Crown Prosecutor, CPS Proceeds of Crime

 Debbie is the Deputy Chief Crown Prosecutor for CPS Proceeds of Crime Division and is responsible for the day to day operational delivery.